mailgun/documentation/source/api-deliverability-alerts.rst

  ====================== ========================================================
  Field                  Description
  ====================== ========================================================
  ``event_type``         Required.
-The type of event that you would like to receive alerts for.
+The type of event for which you would like to receive alerts.
  ``channel``            Required.
 The delivery method for the alert.
 Supported values include ``"webhook"`` and ``"email"``.
  ``settings``           Required.
 The details pertaining to the specified channel.
 Please note that the contents of this object differ per channel type.
 See below for details.
  ====================== ========================================================